lformella/xdcc-grabscher/README.md

 #### Examples

-Just look to some more examples.
+Just look at some more examples.

 ```xml
 <FileHandlers>